Inflammation and Weight Gain

 - Alcohol.
 Recent studies suggest that drinking alcoholic beverages in excess can increase inflammation in the intestines.
 While drinking in moderation is thought to have some health benefits, too much alcohol can inflame the lining within the intestines.
 It also inhibits the intestine’s ability to regulate that inflammation, and can result in organ damage.
 Too much drinking also wears away at the intestinal lining, which allows for more harmful bacteria to thrive.
 Also, People who drink heavily may develop problems with bacterial toxins moving out of the colon and into the body.
 This is sometimes called “leaky gut”, which can lead to organ damage.

-Expert Surgical Can Help You Lose Weight
+The Bariatric Experts Can Help You Lose Weight